Skip to main content

 Skyhigh Security

-Deploy Secure App Connector V2 on Azure for TCP Applications
+Deploy Secure App Connector V2 on Azure for TCP and UDP Applications

 This deployment topic provides information on prerequisites, how to deploy Secure App Connector as a virtual machine (VM) in Microsoft Azure, and post-deployment configurations.